Get your training to become a Nursing Assistant! Start your healthcare career path at Adonis College of Nursing.

 Nursing Assistant Program: Admission Requirements

-In order to get admission in our Nursing Assistant program, you have to meet the following requirements:
+In order to get admission in our Nursing Assistant program and start your healthcare career in Dolton, Illinois, you have to meet the following requirements:

 - 16 years of age or older

 - Must have a high school diploma or GED

 - Submit completed health-physical and Tuberculosis Skin Test (2 step)

 We conduct three class sections for our NA program.

 Click here for detailed information on our available sections for Healthcare Training in Dolton, Illinois.

 At Adonis College of Nursing, we train students to excel as nursing assistants through our intensive four-week or ten – week program.
 A nursing assistant’s (NA) job puts you on the front lines of patient care.
 Nursing is vital to daily operations in hospitals and nursing care facilities.

 Nursing assistants, sometimes called nurses’ aides, orderlies, patient care technicians, and home health aides, work under the supervision of a nurse to help patients with daily living tasks.
 According to the Bureau of Labor Statistics Occupational Outlook Handbook, employment of nursing aides, orderlies, and attendants (NAs) is expected to grow by 20 percent from 2010 to 2020, faster than the average for all occupations.